-Mrs Lewin is a professional Company Director with extensive international experience in the financial services sector across investment banking, wealth management, investment management and superannuation.
-She is a Non-Executive Director of Colonial First State Investments Limited, Colonial Mutual Superannuation Pty Ltd and Avanteous Investments Limited and is Chair of their respective Board Investment Committees.
+Mrs Lewin is a professional Company Director with extensive international experience as a Chief Executive Officer and a Non-Executive Director in the financial services sector across investment banking, wealth management and superannuation.

-Mrs Lewin was appointed to the School Council in 2016, Honorary Treasurer and Chair of the Finance Committee later in 2016 and Chair of the Cranbrook Foundation in 2017.
+Mrs Lewin was appointed as Director of Cranbrook School in April 2016, Honorary Treasurer and Chair of the Finance Committee in October 2016 and Chair of the Cranbrook Foundation Board in February 2017.
 She has three sons currently attending Cranbrook.

-Mr Carroll is the CEO and Founder of the Rezolve Group, Inc., a company which provides enrolment management technology and services to the higher education industry in the United States.
-Prior to this Mr Carroll co-founded Youth Media & Marketing Networks, and eGrad Loans, and acted as Executive Chairman and President of both until 2004.
+Mr Carroll is the Managing Partner of Edience Inc., an investment company which invests in education technology and service companies.
+Mr Carroll co-founded two higher education-related businesses, Youth Media & Marketing Networks, and eGrad Loans.
 Previously he worked for the strategy consulting firm Bain & Co. in Australia, the United States and South East Asia.

-Mr Carroll completed his school education at Cranbrook (OC 1987) and has previously served as Secretary and Vice-President of the Old Cranbrookians’ Association and as a member of the School Council from 1995 to 1997.
-He was selected as Old Cranbrookian of the Year in 2007 and appointed to the School Council and as Director of the Cranbrook Foundation in 2010.
-He currently has two sons studying at Cranbrook.
+Mr Carroll completed his education at Cranbrook in 1987, and has previously served as Secretary and Vice-President of the Old Cranbrookians’ Association and as a member of Cranbrook Council (1995 -97).
+He was selected as Old Cranbrookian of the Year in 2007 and appointed as Director of the School Council and Director to the Cranbrook Foundation Board in 2010.
+Mr Carroll’s two sons attend Cranbrook.

 Mr Liu holds degrees in Laws and Economics from the University of Sydney and a Masters of Business Administration from Kellogg School of Management at Northwestern University, and he is a Fellow of the Australian Institute of Company Directors.
 Mr Liu has three sons, two at Cranbrook and an Old Cranbrookian.

 Mr Raine was appointed to the Cranbrook Foundation Board as a Director in 2013.
-He completed his education at Cranbrook in 1984 and has two sons at Cranbrook.
+He completed his education at Cranbrook in 1984 and has two sons at Cranbrook (Years 9 and 11).

-Mrs Rathie is the Partner in Charge (Sydney) of law firm King & Wood Mallesons.
-Mrs Rathie has been named Woman Lawyer of the Year (Private Practice) and has practised as a solicitor for over 30 years.
-She is a non-executive director of several boards including Starlight Children’s Foundation of Australia and Osteoporosis Australia.
+Mrs Rathie is the Partner in Charge, Sydney of law firm King & Wood Mallesons where she leads and manages the Sydney office.
+Mrs Rathie been named Woman Lawyer of the Year (Private Practice) and has practised as a Corporate Lawyer in the media, intellectual property and consumer law area for over 30 years.
+She is a member of Chief Executive Women and an independent Non-Executive Director of several boards including Starlight Children’s Foundation of Australia and Osteoporosis Australia.

-Mrs Rathie was appointed to the Cranbrook Foundation Board in 2017.
+Mrs Rathie was appointed as Director of the Cranbrook Foundation Board in 2017.
 She attended St Michael’s Pre-school, before attending Ascham School.
-She has three sons and has been a parent at Cranbrook since 1999; two sons attended from St Marks Pre-school to Year 12 with her youngest son a current student at Cranbrook.
+She has three sons and has been a parent at Cranbrook since 1999; two sons attended from St Marks Pre-school to Year 12 with her youngest son a current student at Cranbrook Senior School.
 Mrs Rathie’s brother is an Old Cranbrookian.